The following information is provided for reference purposes only and should be used at your own risk!

 Cover lower radiator hose to protect belts from oil leakage (towels).

-If installing vanos seals repair kit or rebuilt vanos solenoid coil pack, slightly loosen vanos oil pressure restrictor (22mm open wrench).
+If installing Vanos seals repair kit or rebuilt Vanos solenoid coil pack, slightly loosen Vanos oil pressure restrictor (22mm open wrench).

 Note: Pressure restrictor work will be performed at bench.
 Loosening is easier to perform while solenoid is mounted.

-Remove vanos solenoid 5 mounting bolts; 3 upper and 2 lower (5mm hex bit socket 3/8″ / 3/8″ ratchet & extension).
+Remove Vanos solenoid 5 mounting bolts; 3 upper and 2 lower (5mm hex bit socket 3/8″ / 3/8″ ratchet & extension).

-Loosen bolts evenly and support solenoid as it drops from vanos.
+Loosen bolts evenly and support solenoid as it drops from Vanos.

 Remove solenoid with sealing plate from engine bay.